promptrace/promptlab/docs/README.md

                     Answer this questions from the given information.
                     <question>'''

-Here, the `<context>` and `<question>` are placeholders which will be replaced by real information and question before sending to LLM.
+Here, `<context>` and `<question>` are placeholders that will be replaced with real data before sending to the LLM.
+PromptLab will search the dataset for columns with these exact names and use their values to replace the corresponding placeholders.
+Ensure that the dataset contains columns named `context` and `question` to avoid errors.

 #### Dataset
 A dataset is a jsonl file which is used to run the evaluation.
 It's mandatory to have an unique `id` column.
 PromptLab doesn't store the actual data, rather it only stores the metadata (file path, credentails etc.).